b-m-f/freelytics/README.md

 # Freelytics

+## DEPRECATED
+The project has been taken offline from the public internet and will no longer be maintained on github.
+The code will stay here to give a reference on setting up a containerized elixir backend.

 **Freelytics provides free and privacy respecting analytics for your blog or small website, for FREE!**

 The idea behind the architecture is simple.